aroberthumes/NorthwindQueries/README.md

 # Northwind SQL Queries

 This repository contains a collection of SQL queries designed for the Northwind database.
-They range from beginner to expert level queries

 ## Getting the Database